 - Non-Exempt Employees: For hourly employees, payment is only required for the hours worked.
 If the business opens late, closes early, or remains closed, payment is only necessary for actual work hours.

 - Exempt Employees: Salaried employees must be paid for a full day if they work any part of it.
-If the business is closed for less than a full week, exempt employees need to receive their normal salary if they worked any part of that week.
+If the business is closed for less than a full week, exempt employees must receive their normal salary if they worked any part of that week.

 - Business Closure for a Week: If the business is closed for an entire week, payment is not required for any employees.